yireo/yireo-slides/slides/yireo/explaining_upward.md

 ### Is it useful in development?

 ---
+# UPWARD in development
+- Buildpack creates a dynamic hostname + SSL
+- The same domain name is serving all requests
+- No issues with CORS

+---
+class: center, middle
+### Is it useful in development?

+---
 class: center, middle
 ### My personal opinion: Do not use UPWARD in production, but use Nginx for this instead